Ishq Ki Inteha: Plot

 Bakhtawar (Sarwat Gilani), an educated girl from a lower-class family, loves Farhad (Humayun Saeed), son of a millionaire Malik Jalal (Usmaan Peerzada).
 Farhad is abroad for higher studies and they have another fellow university mate, Rashid (Kashif Mehmood), a junior lawyer, who is sacrificing his love for Bakhtawar knowing her bend and helps her as much as he can.

-After Bakhtawar's father died, her mother (Rubina Ashraf) married to Qayyum (Mehmood Aslam), a gambler and drunkard, who now has a debt of ten hundred thousand from Sheru (Saud), the incharge of gambling place.
-Sheru threatens him to return his debt within a month or he will make his son Shehzad (Hassan Niazi) a hostage.
+After Bakhtawar's father died, her mother (Rubina Ashraf) married Qayyum (Mehmood Aslam), a gambler and drunkard, who now has a debt of ten hundred thousand from Sheru (Saud), the manager of a gambling place.
+Sheru threatens to take his son Shehzad (Hassan Niazi) as a hostage if he doesn't pay his debt within a month.
+However, seeing Bakhtawar's beauty, Sheru offers Qayyum a new deal, which is that he won't take Qayyum's son if Qayyum marries Bakhtawar to him.
+Qayyum readily agrees, as Bakhtawar is only his stepdaughter.

-Farhad takes Bakhtawar to his home but his father disapproves and insults her.
-Bakhtawar, mentally stressed, arrives home and finds Qayyum beating Sajida.
-She hits Qayyum on head which causes his death.
+The morning of the wedding, Farhad arrives and beats up Sheru.
+He takes Bakhtawar to his home, but his father disapproves and insults her.
+A distressed Bakhtawar runs home, only to find Qayyum beating her mother.
+She hits Qayyum on the head so hard that he dies.

 Bakhtawar is arrested.
-In jail, she meets a woman Shehnaz (Samina Peerzada), who gives her address for job.
-Rashid fights for Bakhtawar and she is released.
-Shehnaz works for Malik Jalal, who is underworld Don.
-They run illegal businesses and present beautiful girls to bureaucrats for getting their files signed.
+In jail, she meets a woman Shehnaz (Samina Peerzada), who gives her an address for a job.
+Rashid fights for Bakhtawar, and she is released.
+Shehnaz works for Malik Jalal, who is an underworld Don; they run illegal businesses and present beautiful girls to bureaucrats to get their files signed.
 Bakhtawar joins Shehnaz for work, who sends her to a client's home, where she is planned raped.